 Welcome to the homepage for the Department of Computer Science at the University of Illinois at Springfield (UIS).
 We feature news, resources, research, and people involving our department and the computer science world.
 We hope that this website proves to be a useful aid for you during your study here at UIS.
 Also, we would like to take this opportunity to extend a warm welcome to our new students and our returning students.
 We wish you a successful and rewarding academic semester.

-The Computer Science Department has been designated as a National Center of Academic Excellence in Information Assurance Education!
+The Computer Science Department has been designated as a National Center of Academic Excellence in Cyber Defense Education!

 Three of our faculty members, Joshua Smith, Lucinda Caughey and Tom Sidener have built a submerged PC.
 Everything is submerged in an aquarium, including the motherboard, the fan and the hard drive.
 Outside of the aquarium are the monitor, the mouse and the motherboard.
 The system works quietly and stays cool.